Snowstorm in Minnesota shatters record, causes hundreds of crashes and spinouts

 Some areas could receive over 8 inches of new snow where winter storm watches have been posted.

-Expect difficult travel with poor visibility in these regions as gusty winds over 35 mph and a widespread area of 6 to 12 inches of new snow will fall
+Expect difficult travel with poor visibility in these regions as gusty winds over 35 mph and a widespread area of 6 to 12 inches of new snow will fall.

+"This snow could actually go into the foot or more range," Dean said Wednesday.

 CLICK HERE FOR MORE WEATHER COVERAGE FROM FOX NEWS